jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ### Fedora

-Fedora builds, in RPM package format are available [here](https://jellyfin.org/downloads/#fedora) for now but an official Fedora repository is coming soon.
+Fedora builds in RPM package format are available [here](https://jellyfin.org/downloads/#fedora) for now but an official Fedora repository is coming soon.

 1. You will need to enable rpmfusion as ffmpeg is a dependency of the jellyfin server package